susconnor/AWS-CloudFormation-HomeLab/README.md

 # Creating a Home Lab Using AWS CloudFormation

-In this tutorial we will create a home lab environment in AWS to learn Active Directory.
+In this tutorial, we will create a home lab environment in AWS to learn Active Directory.
 CloudFormation and Infrastructure Composer will be used to deploy the necessary infrastructure, which serves as a hands-on experience for understanding Infrastructure as Code (IaC) concepts.

 ![lab diagram](images/home%20lab%20diagram.png)

 ### AWS Command Line Interface

-The AWS CLI is an open source tool that enables you to interact with AWS services using commands in your command-line shell.
-We will need to use this to connect to our instances later on in the lab.
+The AWS CLI is an open-source tool that enables you to interact with AWS services using commands in your command-line shell.
+We will use this later in the lab to connect to our instances.
 Download instructions for your operating system can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Open a terminal and enter the following command:

 ```powershell
 aws --version
 ```

-If installed properly, you should get an output resembling:
+If installed correctly, you should see an output similar to this:

 ```powershell
 aws-cli/1.37.24 Python/3.12.6 Windows/11 botocore/1.36.24